 John and Jacob were very practical and took along only what they needed (knowing they could buy certain supplies along the way).
 Most pioneers used oxen to power their wagons but some, like John, used mules.
 Oxen were slower, better tempered, and could pull more weight than mules.
 They could also handle adverse trail conditions better.
 Mules could get overexcited, but were faster than the oxen.
-John opted for speed and that is why he travelled light and used mules.
+John opted for speed and that is why he traveled light and used mules.
 “Fan” was the saddle mule, and “Liz” was the little gray.
-You must remember that travellers walked alongside their wagons to lighten the load.
+You should know that travelers walked alongside their wagons to lighten the load.
 Very few rode in wagons or on animals.

 Other diary entries listed a recipe for the treatment of cholera.
 It was called “cholera powders” and consisted of 6 grains of blue moss, 6 grains of powdered opium, 6 grains of powdered camphor, 6 grains of capsicum, and 1 drachma of prepared chalk.
 A dose was taken every three hours until [diarrhea] stopped.
-Other concoctions he listed for diarrhea (at least I think that’s what they were for) included: (1) 30 drops of laudnum to 1 tsp camphors; (2) Brandy and 20 drops of laudnum and 1 tsp cayenne pepper; (3) 100 grains of calomel, opium, and cayenne pepper.
+Other concoctions he listed for diarrhea and for a purgative (at least I think that’s what they were for) included: (1) 30 drops of laudanum to 1 tsp camphor; (2) Brandy and 20 drops of laudanum and 1 tsp cayenne pepper; (3) 100 grains of calomel, opium, and cayenne pepper.
 I will let you look up what these ingredients are and what they are used for.

-Next week’s posting will list all of the provisions and supplies they packed for the journey.
-Remember, John App’s diary entries will be posted each day beginning on March 27th, 2011 exactly on the day he made his original entries… only 161 years later.
+The next post will list all of the provisions and supplies they packed for the journey.
+Remember, John App’s diary entries will be posted each day beginning on March 27th, exactly on the day he made his original entries.
 By the way, here is a picture of the actual diary.
-Through the years his diary has been remarkably preserved and is in the possession of Mrs. Pat (Heiskell) Hillman, Tulare, California, a great-granddaughter of John.
+Through the years his diary has been remarkably preserved and is in the possession of Mrs. Pat (Heiskell) Hillman, Tulare, California, a great-granddaughter of John. [note: it has since been donated to the Bancroft Library at UC Berkeley, the largest repository of western history in the US].
 The diary measures 10 cm wide, 14.5 cm tall, 8 mm thick and has a tan, leather covering with plain paper pages bound with string.
 John wrote his diary in pencil although there are some notes made in ink from a time prior to his departure west.
 It has become fragile with age, but is still very much in readable condition with the leather cover still retaining a soft feel.